-- From the results of the tests referred to in paragraph D.4.6.1 capability (and D.4.6.1.1) record the values Qmax,cap and Qmax,ind of maximum capacitive and inductive reactive power deliverable by the converter, at 50% and 100% of nominal active power respectively. - Report in a graph similar to the template of Figure D21, the measured values as a 0.2 average of the reactive power during the execution of commands for adjusting the reactive power with step changes, when generator is providing an active power equal to 50 % (Test 1) and 100% of the nominal active power Pn (Test 2).
+- From the results of the capability tests as per D.4.6.1 and D.4.6.1.1 record the values Qmax, cap and Qmax, ind of maximum capacitive and inductive reactive power deliverable by the converter, at 50% and 100% of nominal active power respectively. - Report in a graph similar to the template of Figure D21, the measured values as a 0.2s average of the reactive power during the execution of commands for adjusting the reactive power with step changes, when generator is providing an active power equal to 50 % (Test 1) and 100% of the nominal active power Pn (Test 2).